Articles of Incorporation and Rules

 Other systems to ensure that the auditors' audits are carried out effectively

-(Investigation of proposals, documents, etc. submitted to the general meeting of representatives)
+(Investigation of proposals, documents, etc. to be submitted to the general meeting)

-Auditors must investigate proposals, documents, electronic records and other materials that directors intend to submit to the general meeting of representatives, pursuant to Article 384 of the Companies Act, as applied mutatis mutandis by Article 30-3, Paragraph 3 of the Co-op Act.
+Article 9 The auditors shall investigate proposals, documents, electronic records, and other materials that the directors intend to submit to the general meeting, in accordance with the provisions of Article 384 of the Companies Act, which is applied mutatis mutandis in Article 30-3, paragraph 3 of the Consumer Cooperative Act.

 2. If the investigation under the preceding paragraph reveals any violation of laws and regulations or the Articles of Incorporation, or any grossly inappropriate matters, the results of the investigation must be reported to the General Meeting of Representatives